overthesun/simoc/GCP_instruction.md

 ```

 ### Configure GitHub SSH access
-Cloud Build uses personal ssh key to pull the code out of private Github repositories.
-Your Github account should have access to the private SIMOC repository and your Cloud Shell ssh key should be added to your Github account.
+Cloud Build uses personal SSH key to pull the code out of private Github repositories.
+Your Github account should have access to the private SIMOC repository and your Cloud Shell SSH key should be added to your Github account.

 #### 1. Generate a new SSH key (`use empty passphrase`)
 ```bash